PauGomezM/BombParty-bot/README.md

 ## Requirements

 - Selenium: Used to automate navigator.
 It helps fetching syllable data, and typing the word back to the game when it has been computed.
+- Navigator driver: For this project I have used Chromium's driver.
+The relative path is set to the program's folder; the driver will be usable as long as it is within.

 ## Known issues